Ben Healy (rugby union): Ireland

 Selected in the Ireland under-20s squad for the 2019 Six Nations Under 20s Championship, Healy made his debut for the side when he came on as a replacement in their 34–24 win against Italy on 22 February 2019, before going on to start at fly-half in the wins against France and Wales, the latter of which secured Ireland's first grand slam in the tournament since 2007.
 He was retained in the under-20s squad for the 2019 World Rugby Under 20 Championship when it was confirmed in May 2019.

 Scotland

-Healy is Scottish-qualified through his mother and, in 2020, the Scottish Rugby Union attempted to persuade him to join Glasgow Warriors.
+Healy is Scottish-qualified through his maternal grandparents, and in 2020 the Scottish Rugby Union attempted to persuade him to join Glasgow Warriors.
 Though Healy rejected that offer and signed a one-year contract extension with Munster, Scotland head coach Gregor Townsend retained interest in him, and Healy would subsequently agree to join Edinburgh on a two-year contract from the 2023–24 season.
 He was selected in the Scotland squad for the 2023 Six Nations Championship following the announcement of his transfer to Edinburgh and an injury to fly-half Adam Hastings, and made his international debut for Scotland in their final fixture of the tournament against Italy on 18 March, featuring as a replacement during the second-half of their 26–14 home win.